Style

 Influences

 University revue, Footlights wordplay, the cabaret tradition of The Establishment, the editorial absurdism of Private Eye, and a lifelong devotion to W.S.
-Gilbert, Noël Coward and the logic of nonsense.
+Gilbert, NoΓ«l Coward and the logic of nonsense.

 Legacy

-Cook created the vocabulary for post-war British satire: the knowing interview, the absurd official statement, the impersonation that exposes rather than flatters.
-Every British satirical show from That Was The Week That Was to The Thick of It walks a path he cleared.
+Cook helped create the vocabulary for post-war British satire: the knowing interview, the absurd official statement, the impersonation that exposes rather than flatters.
+His influence runs strongly through British satirical shows from That Was The Week That Was to The Thick of It.

 Greatest Moments